torbs/eik-lib.github.io/docs/server_rest_api.md

 **Method:** `GET`

-Retrieves files from a package at the service.
+Retrieves files from a package on the service.

 ```bash
 https://:assetServerUrl:port/pkg/:name/:version/:extras